Interactions-Nexus/Nexus-Wiki/guides/create-global-name.md

 This guide will help users to create a **Global Name** using the Nexus Interface.
 Before we start to create a **Global Name**, users need to be familiar with the concept and usage.

-### Global Name:
+## Global Name:

 Global Names require no username or namespace prefix, and are therefore globally unique.
 These will be likely reserved for use cases where a succinct, unique, name is necessary, for example a token ticker symbol.
-To avoid needless name-squatting, global names attract a high fee (`2000 NXS`).
+To avoid needless name-squatting, global names attract a fee of `2000 NXS`.

 > Creating a Global name will incur a fee of 2000 NXS.
 The fees will be deducted from the default account.
 {.is-warning}

 ## Uses of Global Name